Cyberphinx/dotfiles/README.md

 ### fish

-- version: 3.7.0 A user friendly shell (an alternative to bash)
+- version: 3.7.0 A user-friendly shell (an alternative to bash)

 ### helix